Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Methodology

-We consider a number of programmatic policies to provide baseline values for the behavior metrics used in our experiment.
+We consider a number of programs as baselines for the programs \li\ reconstructs.
 Namely, for each program $\pi$ in $\Pi$, we compare the behavior metric values for the reconstructed program $\pi'$ of $\pi$ with a randomly selected program from $\Pi$ that is different from $\pi$; we call this baseline \textbf{Rand}.
-Since all programs in $\Pi$ were synthesized in a single run of 2L and for the same map, we expect that the programs will be somewhat similar to each other.
-We use another baseline, where we select a random program from the pool of programs 2L synthesizes for a different map; we use programs synthesized for the BaseWorkers-8$\times$8 map.
-Since the strategy for playing the game can change drastically from map to map, this randomly selected program is likely to be less similar to the original program.
+In the experiment with the synthesized set, since all programs in $\Pi$ were generated in a single run of 2L and for a fixed map, the programs Rand selects can be similar to $\pi$.

+In another baseline, where we select a random program from the pool of programs 2L synthesizes for a different map; we use programs synthesized for the BaseWorkers-8$\times$8 map with this baseline.
+Since the strategy for playing the game can change drastically from map to map, this randomly selected program is likely to be less similar to $\pi$ than the programs Rand selects.
 We call this baseline \textbf{Rand-Other}.

-Another baseline we consider selects the policy in $\Pi$ different from the evaluated program $\pi$ that is most similar to $\pi$ with respect to its syntax.
+Another baseline we consider selects the policy from the set of evaluated policies $\Pi$ that is different from $\pi$ but is most similar to $\pi$ with respect to its syntax.
 We treat each line of a program as an element of a set.
 The program most similar to $\pi$ is the one whose intersection with the syntax set of $\pi$ is the largest.
 We refer to this baseline as \textbf{Closest-Syntax}.

-Another baseline we consider returns the policy in $\Pi$ different from the evaluated program $\pi$ with the smallest L2 norm for the difference between its feature vector and the feature vector of $\pi$.
+The last baseline we consider returns the policy in $\Pi$ different from the evaluated program $\pi$ with the smallest L2 norm for the difference between its feature vector and the feature vector of $\pi$.
 We refer to this baseline as \textbf{Closest-Feature}.

 \textbf{Baseline for the Reconstruction System}